Hugh Monroe

 Hugh Monroe (1798-1892) was a Canadian trapper, guide, and interpreter.
 He worked for Hudson's Bay Company, American Fur Company, and independently throughout his life.
-He traveled with the Piikani Nation and was known as "Rising Wolf," with Rising Wolf Mountain later named after him.
+He traveled with Chief Lone Walker of the Piikani Nation and was given the name "Rising Wolf" (Mah-kwi-i-po-ats – Wolf Rising), an ancestor of Lone Walker, with Rising Wolf Mountain later named after him.

 Biography

-Monroe was born on July 9, 1798 in Trois-Rivières, Quebec.
+Monroe was born on July 9, 1798, in Trois-Rivières, Quebec.
 His father, Hugh Monroe (spelled Munro at the time), was a captain in the British Army and his grandfather was Capt.
 John Munro, a prominent loyalist.
 His mother, Angelique de la Roche, née Leroux, was the daughter of a royal family who was part of the French Emigration.